 While that zoom is all well and good, even though we've basically seen it before, it's the Find X2 Pro's main camera unit that's of the greatest interest in this phone.
-That's because it's a 48-megapixel Sony IMX689 sensor - the first time we've seen one in any phone.
+That's because it's a 48-megapixel Sony IMX689 sensor - the first time we had seen one in any phone.
 This is a big deal for three main reasons.

 One, it's larger scale than typical, so the on-sensor 'pixels' are larger, therefore more capable of adsorbing light for better quality.
 That 1.2µm pixel size is a clear positive, you only need to look at our shots of hot cross buns to see just how much detail this camera can produce in daylight.

 Two, it can capture 12-bit raw, which is something typically reserved for prosumer DSLR cameras and great for post-production edits.
 This does seem somewhat at odds with a camera phone, though, as there's no on-board editing software, Oppo tells us, so you'll need to import to an editing suite on your PC.